manuleo/mADAm-2019/docs/_posts/2019-12-01-The-situation-so-far.markdown

             As expected, most of the European countries show a stable food supply situation, with values being more homogeneous than on the African continent.
 Interestingly, Belgium, Austria, and Italy are provided with the highest amount per capita.
 Furthermore, a correlation with a nation’s Gross Domestic Product (GDP) can be observed.
         </p>
         <p>
-            Again, a few countries were not included in the dataset (mostly recenly established nations) and are left blank with no value assigned.
+            Again, a few countries were not included in the dataset (mostly recenly established nations) and are left blank with no values assigned to them.
         </p>
     </div>
     <div class ="col-sm-12 col-md-5">